Managing Wikis

 3. Click the Save button.

 The updated page is displayed in the View tab.
-The new link, Page 2, is red because it links to a page that does not yet exist.
+The new link, Page 2, appears in red because the linked page does not yet exist.

 4. Click the link to the newly added page.